-- Free insulation: There are several companies offering free loft and cavity wall insulation to make your home toasty for nowt.
-Find full info and how to apply in the Free Insulation guide.
+- Free insulation: Several companies offer certain groups of people free boilers, loft and cavity wall insulation to make homes toasty for nowt.
+You'll generally need to be on a low income to be eligible.
+Find how to apply in the Free Insulation guide.

 Search for grants: The Government, energy suppliers and local authorities provide grants to help you implement energy saving measures.
-The Energy Saving Trust has an advice and information helpline, call 0300 123 1234 (more info for Scotland and Northern Ireland).
+The Energy Saving Trust has an advice and information helpline on 0300 123 1234 (see info for Scotland and Northern Ireland).